Your Financial Aid Opportunities

 Scholarships and grants

 Scholarships and grants are considered gift aid because they do not need to be repaid.
 They can be offered by Drexel, state and federal governments, and private organizations.
 Scholarships are typically based on merit or association with certain organizations, while grants are based on financial need.
+Once your admission application has been received, you are automatically considered for Drexel merit scholarships.
 You can learn more on the Grants and Scholarships page.

 Drexel RaiseMe Scholarship Opportunity

 Prospective students can also get a head start on building eligibility for Drexel scholarship funding through RaiseMe.
 By creating a RaiseMe account, high school and community college students track their accomplishments in and out of the classroom, earning micro-scholarships by reaching certain benchmarks.
 If admitted to Drexel, the accumulated scholarship eligibility will be included in the student's financial aid package.
 For more details, visit the Drexel RaiseMe website.

 Federal Work-Study is a program that allows students to earn money while working part-time at Drexel.
 Eligibility is based on a student's financial need and requires that the student complete a Free Application for Federal Student Aid (FAFSA).
 You can learn more on the Federal Work-Study page.